 Mistake-proofing (Poka Yoke), Piloting, Brainstorming, Simulation software, Prototyping, and Pugh Matrix.

-Six Sigma DMAIC methodology has become one of the most popular and worldwide accepted strategies.
-This strategy can be executed in high-profile to small-size organizations.
-The five important staged – DMAIC ensures the continual improvement in the business.
+In sum, Six Sigma DMAIC methodology has become one of the most popular and worldwide accepted strategies.
+This strategy can be executed in high-profile to small-size organizations; because five important staged – DMAIC ensures the continual improvement in the business.

 N. (2020, May 18).
 Total Quality Management and Six Sigma.
 Six Sigma Study Guide. https://sixsigmastudyguide.com/total-quality-management-and-six-sigma/